PerforatedAI/PerforatedAI-Examples/libraryExamples/huggingface/mnist/README.md

 ## Code Changes

+### Imports and Constants

+    from perforatedai import pb_globals as PBG
+    from perforatedai import pb_models as PBM
+    from perforatedai import pb_utils as PBU

+    # When to switch between Dendrite learning and neuron learning.
+    PBG.switchMode = PBG.doingHistory
+    # How many normal epochs to wait for before switching modes, make sure this is higher than your scheduler's patience.
+    PBG.nEpochsToSwitch = 10
+    # Same as above for Dendrite epochs
+    PBG.pEpochsToSwitch = 10
+    # The default shape of input tensors
+    PBG.inputDimensions = [-1, 0, -1, -1]

+    and just for testing
+    PBG.testingDendriteCapacity = True

 ### Save Name

 Because the evaluation function is inside the HF trainer code you will need to set a global for the save name you want to use.
 This can be done as follows: